How to feed the hungry, protect health professionals, aid refugees and support service workers during the pandemic - KEYT | KCOY

 The United Way has established the COVID-19 Community Response and Recovery Fund to support communities affected by the virus.
 The fund is set to help keep families in their homes who are currently in a financial crisis, stock foodbanks with essential staples to help feed children who rely on schools for meals.

-If you would like to donate to a specific non-profit, you can click on the names of the charities in the article.
-If you would like to support all the organizations making a difference, click on the button below.
+If you would like to donate to a specific non-profit, you can click on the name of the charity in the article above.
+If you would like to support any or all of the organizations making a difference, click on the button below.